DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/projects/README.md

-## 12. Capstone Project
+## Projects

-Now apply everything we learned so far yourself.
+The idea is that you now apply everything we learned so far yourself.

+There are three projects in this course:

+* Midterm project
+* Capstone 1
+* Capstone 2

 That will include: